Manuel Briones: Supreme Court

 On February 5, 1942, Briones became Court of Appeals Associate Justice and afterwards as the 51st Associate Justice of the Supreme Court by the appointment of Sergio S. Osmeña on September 15, 1945, becoming the first Cebuano to hold such position in the country's judiciary.
 He served in the Supreme Court until May 24, 1949.

-Death and legacy
+Final years and legacy

 Briones died on September 29, 1957.

 In 2019, Briones was recognized as one of the Top 100 Cebuano personalities by The Freeman, Cebu's longest-running newspaper.
 He was recognized alongside Tomas Osmeña, Resil Mojares, Max Surban, and Rubilen Amit as part of the centennial anniversary of the local newspaper.
+M.C.
+Briones St. is considered together with Colon Street to be Cebu’s most important downtown avenues.